Reedapy/DamianT-resume-portfolio/README.md

 # Damian Trajkovski - Portfolio

-An editorial-style personal portfolio website built with **Next.js 14**, **GSAP**, and **Tailwind CSS**.
+An editorial-style personal portfolio website built with **Next.js 14**, **GSAP** and **Tailwind CSS**.
-Inspired by award-winning design studios - rich typography, scroll-driven animations, and a magazine-cover aesthetic.
+Inspired by award-winning design studios - rich typography, scroll-driven animations and a magazine-cover aesthetic.

 ---